Ember is different. Smoke less. At your own pace.

 Ember doesn't treat every cigarette the same.
-It learns which ones are tied to your routines, and starts by taking away the easy ones first.
+It learns your patterns and builds a plan around real life.

 Learn first, reduce later